StephanePEILLET/Algorithms-Specialization-Stanford/README.md

-# Algorithms Specialization - Coursera Stanford University
+# Algorithms Specialization - Stanford University

 This repository contains slides and implementations of the [Algorithms Specialization](https://www.coursera.org/specializations/algorithms#courses) offered by Stanford University on Coursera.